froggy444/insightdata/README.md

 # insightdata
-This Repository contains solution to Insight Data Engineering Fellowship Challenge
+This Repository contains solution to Insight Data Engineering Fellowship Challenge,( Download Zip to run.sh execute, have followed directory structure as mentioned.)

 # The Challenge and its Proposed Solution